 In 1985, as a response to residents’ concerns about the demolition of some of the original homes, the Wychwood Park area was designated as an Ontario Heritage Conservation District.

-Wychwood is bordered by Davenport Road to the south, Spadina to the East, St Clair to the north and Dovercourt Road to the west.
-The area is still home to many artists, as well as politicians, prominent business people and, as you are about to see, some pretty amazing gardeners.
+Wychwood is bordered by Davenport Road to the south, Spadina to the East, St Clair to the north, and Dovercourt Road to the west.
+The area is still home to many artists, as well as politicians, prominent business people, and some pretty amazing gardeners.